-16.19 The county court also, pursuant to Article 14(c), has jurisdiction in respect of mortgagee suits and in relation to charges/mortgages generally.
+16.19 The county court also, pursuant to art.
+14(c), has jurisdiction in respect of mortgagee suits and in relation to charges/mortgages generally.
 However, there is little or no evidence of actions for possession ever being issued in the county court.
-It must be assumed that this is primarily because jurisdiction is expressly conferred on the High Court by Order 88 of the Rules of the Court of Judicature (NI) 1980 and, i.
-Article 11 - Recovery of legacies, annuities.
+It must be assumed that this is primarily because jurisdiction is expressly conferred on the High Court by Order 88 of the Rules of the Court of Judicature (NI) 1980 and, further, by the fact that the relief under The Administration of Justice Acts 1970 and 1973 is only exercisable by a judge or Master sitting in the High Court.